nicolas-p/skov/KEYBOARD.md

 Control V       Create a new vocabulary
 Control N       Create a new word

-Return          Register the name of a vocabulary, word or cell
+Tab             Show all the words that match what you typed Return          Register the name of a vocabulary, word or cell

 Control I       Convert the selected cell to an input cell